jacklion710/Kronos/Kronos_Manual/Kronos Manual/Kronos Manual.md

 - All previous sessions are retained
 - Press pause when taking a break from the session and press play when resuming
 - Time accumulates per day when you reopen a project on the same date
+- Users should save backup logs for restoration often in case of unexpected bugs
 - Interface Scaling:

   - Grab any corner to resize the plugin window